ayumilagres/ayumilagres.github.io/customer-churn-project/README.md

 # Customer Churn - Project

-This project aims to predict customer responses to a membership offer using machine learning models.
+This thesis project focuses on **predicting customer churn** using supervised machine learning techniques.
 It was developed as part of the thesis to obtain my Master’s degree in Business Analytics.

 ## Project Goals
+- Predict which customers are at risk of churning
-- Identify key factors that influence customer responses
+- Identify key drivers of customer churn
-- Compare classification models (Logistic Regression, Random Forest, etc.)
+- Compare classification models (Logistic Regression, KNN, Random Forest)
-- Recommend the best model to minimize false positives and maximize campaign profitability
+- Recommend the best-performing model for actionable business insights

 ## Dataset
-The dataset was obtained as part of the academic project and contains demographic and behavioral data of Superstore customers.
+The dataset used is publicly available on Kaggle and contains simulated customer demographic and behavioral data.
+*No proprietary or sensitive information is included.*

 ## Tools Used
-- R
+- **R**
 - R packages: `ggplot2`, `caret`, `dplyr`, `randomForest`, `pROC`

 ## Key Results
-- Logistic Regression performed best in terms of **specificity**, minimizing false positives
+- **Logistic Regression** offered the best balance of sensitivity and specificity, making it suitable for retention-focused strategies
-- Random Forest achieved higher **accuracy** and **F1-score** after feature selection
+- **Random Forest** outperformed other models in overall **accuracy** and **F1-score** after feature selection

 ## Business Impact
-Using the best-performing model can help reduce campaign costs by targeting customers more effectively, improving overall ROI.
+By applying machine learning to predict churn, companies can proactively engage at-risk customers, optimize marketing efforts, and reduce revenue loss — leading to improved customer retention and ROI.

 ---

 **Note**: This project uses publicly available data from Kaggle for academic purposes.